Click Here To Schedule A Consultation

 • This field is for validation purposes and should be left unchanged.

 Chemical peels have been one of the most popular cosmetic procedures in the United States for over two decades due to their ability to treat a wide range of skin concerns in patients of different skin types and skin tones.
 Chemical peels help treat fine lines and wrinkles, sun damage, rosacea, acne breakouts, acne scars, hyperpigmentation, sun spots, dullness, and discoloration.
-A chemical peel is usually done at an office or outpatient surgical facility.
+A chemical peel is usually done at an office or outpatient surgical facility, depending on the strength and type of peel.
 Chemical peels have remained a staple cosmetic procedure in Dr. Michele Green’s private dermatology office, located in the Upper East Side neighborhood of Manhattan, and have yielded incredible results for her many patients.

+Chemical peels work to exfoliate the skin, removing dead, pigmented skin cells to bring healthy, bright cells to the surface.
 There are numerous types of chemical peels, including those that use alpha-hydroxy acids, glycolic acids, and trichloroacetic acids, as well as Cosmelan peels, Vi Peels, mesopeels, and dermamelan peels.
+Each peel is suited to treat a certain skin type, tone, and concern.
 With so many options available to choose from, it can be challenging to know for sure which chemical peel would be the best fit for you to reach your desired appearance.
 Selecting the correct strength and type of chemical peel, based on your skin type and underlying skincare concerns, is critical to having the best cosmetic results.
-Dr. Green is an expert in many cosmetic procedures, especially chemical peels, and can determine which peel is ideal based on your skin type, the skin conditions you’d like to address, and your overall skincare goals.
+Dr. Green is an expert in chemical peels and can determine which peel is ideal based on your skin type, the skin conditions you’d like to address, and your overall skincare goals to help you achieve clear, radiant skin.

 Dr. Green is an internationally renowned board-certified cosmetic dermatologist with over 25 years of experience providing some of the most discerning men and women worldwide with the best non-invasive cosmetic treatment options, including chemical peels.
 For her dedication to her patients and expertise, she is consistently voted as one of the best dermatologists in NYC by Castle Connolly, the New York Times, Super Doctors, and New York Magazine.
 When you consult with Dr. Green for your facial rejuvenation treatment, she will work with you to create a customized approach that includes a unique combination of in-office cosmetic procedures and specially formulated skincare products best suited to your specific needs and goals.